Updated as of May 23, 2017

 Media contact: Noelle Lemoine, communications assistant; tele: (413) 597-4277; email: [email protected]

-WILLIAMSTOWN, Mass., April 10, 2017—Fourteen Williams College students and four alumnae have been offered Fulbright grants for 2017-18, setting a new record for the college for the number of Fulbright recipients in one year.
+WILLIAMSTOWN, Mass., April 10, 2017—Fifteen Williams College students and five alumnae have been offered Fulbright grants for 2017-18, setting a new record for the college for the number of Fulbright recipients in one year.

 Several Williams applicants have been designated as alternates.
 Decisions for those candidates will be made later in the spring.